 The world famous Valley of Fire

-There are two campsites with a total of 72 places.
+There are two campgrounds in the Valley of Fire with a total of 72 sites.
 Campsites are equipped with shaded tables, grills, water and restrooms, and electricity and water hookups for RV’s.
 A disposal station and showers are available.
 Camping is limited to 14 days in a 30-day period and costs $20 per vehicle per night.

 Access from Las Vegas is via the south entrance.